Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-09/README.md

           ```bash
           bundle exec cucumber
           ```
+      - This command will automatically detect and run all the tests in the `features` directory

 2. **Jest Testing**:
     - The Jest tests for the frontend components are located in the following directory: